ataul-ui/cloud-native-kube/README.md

 THIS WILL BE AN ENTIRELY AZURE CLOUD FOCUSED APP.
 NO NEED TO USE STREAMLIT OR ANY OTHER VENDOR NEUTRAL APP HERE.

-THIS IS PROJECT NOW, AMAZING IDEA, azure vision service creates a description, then the description gets routed to dalle or midjourney, which then returns an image, (I don't think I wanna bother with streamlit for this one).
-All of this will be deployed using terraform.

-dalle e api link: https://openai.com/blog/dall-e-api-now-available-in-public-beta

-basically show off how familiar I am with azure cloud services with this project.
-Y'know configure a few networking stuff, maybe some frontend stuff as well, (use terraform to make all this possible), then like deploy this or something.
-Definitely include this in the resume.

-The passwords and secrets and stuff will be stored in the azure key vault.

-I'll use terraform to configure all the azure cloud stuff.
-And I'll use github actions to automatically set it up.

-making changes testing

-writing again
-ONe more test

-the conda environment for this is "machine"

-testing one thing too

-I'll need to install requirements.txt file here

-I'll be using the custom vision thing to distinguish between different objects, what kind of objects?
-I don't know yet, but I'll figure it out as this project progresses